-Japan: Yoshihide Suga replaces Shinzo Abe as prime minister
+Japan: Yoshihide Suga elected new prime minister, will replace Shinzo Abe

 Yoshihide Suga was elected as Japan’s next prime minister by the country’s lower house of parliament on Wednesday, the Japan Times reported.
 He will succeed Shinzo Abe who resigned last month because of poor health.
 Suga promised that he would continue Abe’s signature economic policies.

+The new prime minister will also announce the makeup of his new Cabinet and about half of the members in the Abe Cabinet are expected to be retained or shifted to different ministerial posts.

-The new prime minister also announced the makeup of his new Cabinet.
-Of the 20 reported Cabinet members, only five of them are rookie ministers, including Abe’s younger brother Nobuo Kishi, who will be the new defence minister.
+Of the 20 reported members of Suga’s Cabinet, only five of them are rookie ministers, including Abe’s younger brother Nobuo Kishi, who will be the new defence minister.
 For key Cabinet posts, Suga chose Taro Aso as finance minister, Toshimitsu Motegi as foreign minister and Yasutoshi Nishimura as minister in charge of economic revitalisation and the government’s coronavirus response.

 Suga, the son of a strawberry farmer, won the leadership contest of the ruling Liberal Democratic Party on Monday by 377 votes out of 534 votes.
 The 71-year-old is considered a close ally of Abe and has stated that he would continue his predecessor’s “Abenomics” strategy of hyper-easy monetary policy.
 Suga served as a powerful government adviser and spokesperson during Abe’s nearly eight-year tenure.
 Abe had declined to publicly endorse any candidate.